 Every investor wants to know one thing — is my money working as hard as I am?
 That’s where Return on Investment (ROI) comes in.
-It’s one of the simplest yet most powerful ways to measure how profitable an investment really is.
-Whether you’re comparing mutual funds, real estate, or fixed deposits, understanding ROI helps you make smarter financial decisions and maximise your earnings.
+Understanding roi meaning can help investors evaluate how effectively their investments are generating returns.
+The return on investment roi formula helps measure the profitability of an investment in a simple and effective manner.
+Whether you’re comparing mutual funds, real estate, or fixed deposits, understanding ROI can support better financial planning and investment decisions.

 What is Return on Investment (ROI)?